alexisbl14/netflix-content-analysis-2008-2020/README.md

 ## Dataset Preparation
 The dataset included over 6,000 Netflix titles with different attributes, and the data required a bit of cleaning and restructuring.
 Most of the dataset preparation and cleaning was done in Excel:
-- In entries with a missing `rating` field, I looked up the rating on Google and filled it in myself
+- Looked up and filled in 9 missing ratings manually (~0.14% of entries)
-    * about 9 entries, or ~0.14% of entries, were affected here
-- Entries with a missing `date_added` field were removed, since a lot of my analysis relies on this field
+- Removed 11 entries with a missing `date_added` since a lot of my analysis relies on this field (~0.17% of entries)
-    * about 11 entries, or ~0.17% of entries, were removed
 - 4 entries had dates as titles, so I changed the datatype to string for consistency with the rest of the dataset
-- 2 entries had data overflowing to the next row, so I bumped the overflow back to the original row with a close attention to detail
+- Fixed 2 overflowed rows with manual correction and a close attention to detail
-- 95 entries had a `rating` of `TV-Y7-FV`, which I changed to just `TV-Y7` since it is a very similar rating, in order to normalize `ratings` for a more cohesive analysis
+- Normalized 95 entries with a `rating` of `TV-Y7-FV` to  `TV-Y7` and 7 entries with a `rating` of `UR` to `NR` for a more cohesive analysis
-- 7 entries had `UR` rating, which I changed to `NR` to have a more cohesive analysis since these ratings mean the same thing
-- There were 2 duplicate entries, of which I removed the duplicates if they had the same dates and descriptions
+- Removed 2 duplicate entries (same dates and descriptions along with show_id and title)
-- Created a column to denote the number of years after release that the show or movie was added to Netflix
+- Added `years_added_after_release` column to denote the number of years after release that the show or movie was added to Netflix and set negatives to 0 (~9 entries or 0.14%)
-     * Some values were negative, so I set them to be 0 since it doesn't make sense that the show or movie was added to Netflix years before it was released.
-     * This affected about 9 entries, or 0.14%
 - Joined 5 tables using `show_id` as the primary key
 - Created mapping tables for genres and ratings